aerospike/backup-go/cmd/asrestore/readme.md

       --client-login-timeout int   Specifies the login operation timeout for external authentication methods such as LDAP. (default 10000)

 Restore Flags:
   -d, --directory string         The directory that holds the backup files.
 Required, unless --input-file is used.
   -n, --namespace string         Used to restore to a different namespace.
 Example: source-ns,destination-ns -s, --set string               Only restore the given sets from the backup.
                                  Default: restore all sets.
   -B, --bin-list string          Only restore the given bins in the backup.
                                  If empty, include all bins.
   -R, --no-records               Don't restore any records.
   -I, --no-indexes               Don't restore any secondary indexes.
       --no-udfs                  Don't restore any UDFs.
   -w, --parallel int             The number of restore threads.
 Accepts values from 1-1024 inclusive.
                                  If not set, the default value is automatically calculated and appears as the number of CPUs on your machine.
   -L, --records-per-second int   Limit total returned records per second (rps).
                                  Do not apply rps limit if records-per-second is zero.
       --max-retries int          Maximum number of retries before aborting the current transaction. (default 5) --total-timeout int        Total transaction timeout in milliseconds.
 0 - no timeout. (default 10000) --socket-timeout int       Socket timeout in milliseconds.
 If this value is 0, it's set to --total-timeout.
-                                      If both this and --total-timeout are 0, there is no socket idle time limit. (default 10000)
+                                 If both this and --total-timeout are 0, there is no socket idle time limit. (default 10000) -N, --nice int                 Deprecated, use --bandwidth instead.
+                                 The limits for read/write storage bandwidth in MiB/s.
+                                 The lower bound is 8MiB (maximum size of the Aerospike record).
+Default is 0 (no limit).
-  -N, --storage-bandwidth-limit int   The limits for read/write storage bandwidth in MiB/s.
+      --bandwidth int            The limits for read/write storage bandwidth in MiB/s.
                                  The lower bound is 8MiB (maximum size of the Aerospike record).
 Default is 0 (no limit).
   -i, --input-file string         Restore from a single backup file.
 Use - for stdin.
                                   Required, unless --directory or --directory-list is used.